eastmallingresearch/RNA-seq_pipeline/README.md

 ## Description
 RNA-seq pipeline for Illumina data.
 This pipeline is designed to run on a ~~Sun Grid Engine cluster~~ Slurm cluster

-Current implementation uses Salmon pseudo alignment, with the option of using STAR for full aligning, featureCounts for abundance counting and DESeq2 for DUE
+Current implementation uses Salmon pseudo alignment + DESeq2, with the option of using STAR for full aligning, featureCounts for abundance counting and DEXSeq for DUE

 ## Setup pipeline
 ```shell